solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 #### Reason: `CUSTOMER_WISH`

 An end customer can end their contractual relationship with Solaris Digital Assets.
 To enable end customers to do that, our API offers endpoints for requesting, listing and showing ClosureRequests.
-After a the relationship between the customer and Solaris Digital Assets has ended, the customer will not longer be able to use their Account.
+After the relationship between the customer and Solaris Digital Assets has ended, the customer will no longer be able to use their Account.
 After a ClosureRequest has been submitted the customer will have 30 days to withdraw their Assets from their Accounts.
 For that we allow one final Withdrawal per Account.
 For those final Withdrawals the `total_amount` MUST be specified and the full available balance of the Account MUST be withdrawn.